nodejs/inclusivity/docs/POLICY_ROLES_RESPONSIBILITIES.md

 - Are allowed to speak on behalf of the group in outreach, emails, etc.
 - Have access to member-only, private slack channel.
 - Receive emails sent to the working group's email ([inclusivity@nodejs.org](mailto:inclusivity@nodejs.org)).
-- Have **INSERT PERMISSION/ORG LEVEL INFORMATION HERE** access on github.
+- Github:
+    - Content: view, edit.
+    - Issues: view, comment, edit, close.
+    - Pull requests: create, comment, merge, close.
+    - Moderation of issues, pull requests, etc.
 - Has priority for participation in working group meetings (because there are limited slots available in google hangouts).

-### Contributor
+### Non-members
-Contributors are people who contribute to the inclusivity working group, but do not have specific responsibilities and commitments.
+Non-members are people who contribute to the inclusivity working group, but do not have specific responsibilities and commitments.

-#### Becoming a contributor
+#### Becoming a non-member
-**QUESTION FOR PR: Do we have a policy for becoming a contributor?
-Should we?
-How does this work?**
+Anyone can be a non-member.
+Review the [code of conduct](https://github.com/nodejs/inclusivity/blob/master/CODE_OF_CONDUCT.md) before participating to familiarize yourself with expected behavior when contributing to the working group.

+***Insert steps for getting access to the public slack here.***

 ### Responsibilities

-Contributors do not have any specific time or deliverable commitments.
+Non-members do not have any specific time or deliverable commitments.
 They may contribute to the working group as much or as little as they like.

-Contributor contributions may include, but are not limited to:
+Non-member contributions may include, but are not limited to:

 - Making pull requests on the inclusivity repository.
 - Contribution to discussions on issues and pull requests in the inclusivity repository.
 - Participating in discussions on the public working group slack channel (to be created in the near future).

+Non-members are expected to follow the [code of conduct](https://github.com/nodejs/inclusivity/blob/master/CODE_OF_CONDUCT.md).
+Violations of the code of conduct may lead to removal from the working group.

 #### Permissions

-Contributors have the following level of access and permissions for the working group.
+Non-members have the following level of access and permissions for the working group.

 - Have access to public slack channel.
 This does not currently exist, but will be created some time in the near future.
-- Have **INSERT PERMISSION/ORG LEVEL INFORMATION HERE** access on github.
+- Github:
+    - Content: view.
+    - Issues: view, comment.
+    - Pull requests: create, comment.
 - May participate in working group meetings when space allows.

-Contributors **DO NOT** have permission to do the following.
+Non-members **DO NOT** have permission to do the following.

-- Contributors can not speak for the working group in outreach, emails, etc. unless explicitly given permission by members.
+- Non-members can not speak for the working group in outreach, emails, etc. unless explicitly given permission by members.
-- Contributors do not have access to private working group communications (e.g. private slack channel, emails sent to the working group email address).
+- Non-members do not have access to private working group communications (e.g. private slack channel, emails sent to the working group email address).